Rosemary basil Sun Dried tomatoes taste like sundried tomatoes packed in oil, and they’re SO simple to make at home!

 Kind of like cooking with salt vs. adding salt on the plate.
 Cooking with salt adds flavor and brings out flavors, where as adding salt on the plate just makes food salty.
 Also, the fresh basil is absolutely fabulous in this recipe but if you can not find any, don’t be discouraged, decrease the amount by half and use dried basil.
 You will love these either way.

-I am using a small 5 tray dehydrator for these Sun Dried Tomatoes, the entire batch fits nicely with a little room to spare.
-Plug in your food dehydrator and dry according to manufacturers instructions.
-It takes this dehydrator 10-15 hours.
+- I use a small 5-tray dehydrator and the entire batch fits nicely with a little room to spare.
+Plug in your food dehydrator and dry according to manufacturer's instructions.
+It takes roughly 10-15 hours to dehydrate tomatoes.
 I started mine in the afternoon and they were not all done by bed time, so I simply unplugged the dehydrator and then turned it back on in the morning.